grettke/be2/README.md

 <p align="center">Evaluate single-line Elisp expressions on a running local Emacs instance.</p>
 </p>

-## Usage
+## About

-This script helps you evaluate a single-line Elisp expression on a running local Emacs instance.
+This script helps you evaluate a single-line Elisp expression on a running local Emacs instance from a Bash shell.

+## Requirements And Compatibility

+- Unix like operating system
+  - Tested on MacOS 10.13.
+- Emacs
+  - MOSHEMAL is tested against Emacs 26.
+    - MOSHEMAL only uses libraries included with Emacs.
+- Shell
+  - MOSHEMAL is tested against Bash 5.0.
+    - Bash-isms are minimal and this script can easily be adapted to your favorite shell.
+- Optionally
+  - `git` to pull the project.

-## Setup
+## Installation

 Caffeinate yourself and follow the steps: it will all make sense when you are finished.

+### Bash

-Specify a full-qualified file in your home directory to acts as your server-socket:
+Specify a *full-qualified* file in your home director to act as your server-socket file:

 ``` bash
 export EMACSSOCKET="/Users/gcr/server-sockets/emacs.sock"
 ```

-Configure the socket:
+Configure the socket restricting access permissions to only yourself:

 ``` bash
 mkdir ~/server-sockets/